So, what’s my verdict?

 And the same can be said on the video front.
 A few tweaks here and there.
 Cinematic Mode for video is a lot like Portrait Mode for photos – a fun feature that’s buggy.
 We might see Cinematic Mode get fixed up down the line, but Portrait Mode has been around for several years, and it’s still far from perfect.

 Also: Hey, Apple and Samsung, stop fixating on cameras!
-But what about the ProMotion display?

 Well, aside from the fact that ProMotion is patchy and unreliable, I’m hard-pressed to say that it’s much of an improvement even when it does work.
 Yes, things seem a bit smoother when they whiz past you as your twitchy thumb anxiously moves on to the next dopamine hit, but it’s not all that impressive.
 I found that the novelty quickly wore off.